compi-migui/tfg-doc/src/md/60_results.md

 -   Average specificity:
 $$ \overline{\text{tnr}} = \cfrac{\sum\limits_{j=1}^{J} \text{tnr}_j}{J} $$ {#eq:definition-avg-tnr}

-In order to go beyond mere reproduction of what @vidal_structural_2020 did, we will also compute and examine two other multiclass performance measures not present in that work.
+In order to go beyond mere replication of what @vidal_structural_2020 did, we will also compute and examine two other multiclass performance measures not present in that work.

 One of them is the Matthews correlation coefficient (MCC).
 Before getting into what it is, we first ought to discuss _why_ one would want to use it — in other words, what problem it aims to solve.